Tobias-Fischer/rt_gene/README.md

 #### RT-BENE Dataset
 ![RT-BENE labels](./rt_bene_labels.png)

 We manually annotated images contained in the "noglasses" part of the RT-GENE dataset.
-The [rt_bene_dataset](./rt_bene_dataset) directory contains these annotations.

-In particular, [rt_bene_subjects.csv](./rt_bene_dataset/rt_bene_subjects.csv) is an overview CSV file with the following columns:
-- 1. id
-- 2. subject csv file
-- 3. path to left eye images
-- 4. path to right eye images
-- 5. training/validation/discarded category
-- 6. fold-id for the 3-fold evaluation.

-Each individual "blink_labels" CSV file (s000_blink_labels.csv to s016_blink_labels.csv) contains two columns:
-- 1. image file name
-- 2. label, where 0.0 is the annotation for open eyes, 1.0 for blinks and 0.5 for annotator disagreement (these images are discarded)
+The [RT-BENE dataset on Zenodo](https://zenodo.org/record/3685316) contains the eye image patches and associated annotations to train the blink models.